-Step 1: Setup your PC to boot from CD or DVD drive instead of XP operating system.
+Step 1: Set up your PC to boot from a CD or DVD drive instead of the XP operating system.

 Step 2.
-Put Windows XP CD into computer and restart your computer.
-Just before your computer boot to system you’ll see a prompt showing “Press any key to boot from CD” and press a key to make it boot to CD.
-“To repair a Windows XP installation by using Recovery Console, press R.”, press R to enter Recovery Console.
+Put Windows XP CD into the computer and restart your computer.
+Just before your computer boot on the system, you’ll see a prompt showing “Press any key to boot from CD” press a key to make it boot to the CD.
+“To repair a Windows XP installation by using Recovery Console, press R.” press R to enter Recovery Console.

-Step 3: Once youll see the option “1.
-C:\WINDOWS”, please press 1 and you can access the primary drive installation.
-If you are asked to enter administrator password, then type it in then press Enter
+Step 3: Once you see the option “1.
+C:\WINDOWS”, please press 1, and you can access the primary drive installation.
+If you are asked to enter an administrator password, then type it in then press Enter

 Step 4.
 Next, type cd C:\WINDOWS\System32 and hit Enter.
-Use REN command to rename following files by typing REN File_Name.extension File_Name.old.
+Use the REN command to rename the following files by typing REN File_Name.extension File_Name.old.
 Wpa.dbl Pidgen.dll Actshell.html Licdll.dll Regwizc.dll Licwmi.dll Wpabaln.exe

 Step 5.
-Enter the drive letter of CD including a colon (e.g. G:) and hit Enter key.
+Enter the drive letter of the CD, including a colon (e.g., G:) and hit Enter key.
 Go on tying cd i386 and press Enter.
-Type commands below and each command followed by pressing Enter.
+Type commands below, and each command followed by pressing Enter.

 expand licwmi.dl_ %systemroot%\system32

 copy pidgen.dll %systemroot%\system32